 We recognise that some disabled visitors may need help to visit our sites and we offer free entry for accompanying carers, these can be added when making your booking.
 Please note this is limited to two carers per transaction.

 The level, tarmac surfaced car park, next to the visitor centre has accessible bays.
 If visiting Skaill House, visitors with limited mobility can also be dropped off directly outside.

 The site is 500m from the visitor centre, through a latch gate and along a crushed stone path, which is mainly resin bound.

-There is an induction loop in the visitor centre
+There is an adapted toilet in the visitor centre

-Skaill House is 500m from Skara Brae, along a crushed stone path.
-The ground floor is on the level.
-Upper floors are reached via stairs.
+- Skaill House is 140m from Skara Brae visitor centre on a crushed stone path.
+The ground floor of the building is on the level.
+The upper floors are reached via stairs.
 There is a bench to the rear of Skaill House